corenel/corenel.github.io.bak/source/_posts/TensorFlow-r1-0-on-TX1.md

 ```

 According to [this post](https://devtalk.nvidia.com/default/topic/987306/?comment=5059105), this may due to a bug of `nvcc`.
 An expert in NVIDIA says they solved it with their internal nvcc compiler, which is not yet available in JetPack.
 Maybe next release of JetPack (3.0 on March 14) will solve it.
 So I'll update this post then.

+## An ugly hack

+Thanks to [rwightman's hack](https://github.com/rwightman/tensorflow/commit/a1cde1d55f76a1d4eb806ba81d7c63fe72466e6d),  I finally compiled TF1.0 successfully.
+Just following hacks:

+* Revert Eigen to revision used in Tensorflow r0.11 to avoid cuda compile error
+* Remove expm1 op that was added with new additions to Eigen

+My fork for `installTensorFlowTX1` has contained this hack.
+And my build for TensorFlow r1.0 with Python 2.7 can be find [here](https://www.dropbox.com/s/m6bgd3sq8kggul7/tensorflow-1.0.1-cp27-cp27mu-linux_aarch64.whl?dl=0).

+> **Update**: [@barty777](https://github.com/barty777) build TF 1.0.1 with Python 3.5, and his wheel file can be found [here](https://drive.google.com/open?id=0B2jw9AHXtUJ_OFJDV19TWTEyaWc).

 ## Acknowledgment